Lost-Outpost/sovngarde/GAMEPLAY.md

 ## Gear and Items

-Septimus uses [Antiquary - Enhanced Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/44413) to overhaul artifacts.
+Sovngarde uses [Antiquary - Enhanced Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/44413) to overhaul artifacts.
 In additon to this, there are mods and patches that balance Creation Club items and [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) takes care of balancing vanilla enchanted items and gear.

 ### New Gear